STONE LAKE AREA HISTORICAL SOCIETY

 2018 B52 BOMBER PRESENTATION

 In July, 2018, Tom Sybert gave his second presentation on the 1966 B52 bomber crash in the Stone Lake Area.
-In the afternoon, he installed in the museum garden a replica of the crash memorial which he had placed at the crash site a year earlier.
-At the same time, Russ Voight, a retired member of the Air Force SAC, hung a handmade model of a B52 bomber in the museum.
-Russ ahd worked on this model for a year and Tom Sybert made all of the decals for the model.
-Russ helped Tom write a memorial booklet which they gave to the Stone Lake Area Historical Society to sell.
-We greatly apprciate all of their time and generous donations to the museum.
+In the afternoon, he installed in the museum garden a replica of the crash memorial which he placed at the crash site a year earlier.
+At the same time, Russ Voight, a retired member of the Air Force SAC, hung a handsome model of a B52 bomber in the museum (photo above).
+Russ and Tom worked on this model for a year and Tom Sybert made all of the decals for the model.
+Russ helped Tom with a memorial booklet which they gave to the Stone Lake Area Histoical Society to sell.
+We greatly appreciate all of their time and generous donations to the museum.

 B52 CRASH OF 1966

 This display unit (photo above) in the museum is dedicated to honoring the memory of those airmen who died in this plane crash in the Stone Lake area and preserving the history of the event.
 Members of the airmen's families have visited the museum and viewed all of the news articles and artifacts that have been brought to the museum from the crash site.